NREL/OpenStudio-resources/doc/Instructions_Docker.md

 The goal is to obtain a terminal that looks like this:

 ![MinTTY after config](images/Mintty_config.png)

+The colors are changed, the prompt is clearer and shows the openstudio version on your system, your username, and the current directory name, and not the full path which is in the title bar instead.

 in `~./minttyrc` place the following lines: